College of Education and Human Development

 Profile

-My primary research interest explores areas of marginalized identities in organizations with a focus on narratives of mothering and work, women and leadership, and the work-life experiences of women of color.
-My work has been selected for presentation at the conferences of the International Leadership Association (ILA), Work and Family Researchers Network (WFRN), University Federation for Human Resource Development (UFHRD), The Academy for Human Resource Development (AHRD), The Academy of Management (AOM) and the Society for the Study of Social Problems (SSSP).
+My research examines the work and organizational experiences of individuals with marginalized identities, with a focus on mothering and the work-life experiences of women of color.
+Centering Black maternal epistemologies, I explore how mothering functions as a site of knowledge production, resistance, and advocacy within workplace and organizational contexts.
+I have presented my research at conferences such as the International Leadership Association (ILA), Work and Family Researchers Network (WFRN), University Forum for Human Resource Development (UFHRD), Academy of Human Resource Development (AHRD), Academy of Management (AOM), and the Society for the Study of Social Problems (SSSP).

 In addition to my academic roles, I have held multiple management positions and consults across both non-profit and private organizations including Amnesty International, USA, Council for Christian Colleges & Universities, 2U, Inc., Kumon, and Corporate Counsel, Women of Color.